AidanHolmes/sdd1306oled/README.md

 Write zeros to the OLED memory and blank the display

 ### display(image)
 Pass in a PIL image to display.
 This will attempt to format and resize the image if not 1 bit and the correct size.
 Resizing and conversion may not produce good results.
+For best results feed in PNG or XBM images which are 1 bit depth and sized to fit the screen.

 ### close()
 Close GPIO, SPI and reset the display. initialise() will need to be called again to reopen.